LarsBehrenberg/gb-content-copy/content/posts/winston-churchill.md

       Hitler’s subsequent actions turned public opinion against Chamberlain and proved Churchill right.
 And so it was that Chamberlain came to re-appoint Churchill as First Lord of the Admiralty on the day Britain declared war on Germany, 3 September 1939.
     buttonToggle: true
+    sideGalleryImages:
+      - imageTitle: Churchill with his wife Clementine on budget day in 1929
+        imageUrl: /assets/winston-churchill-on-budget-day-1929.jpg
+      - imageTitle: Neville Chamberlian's war cabinet; Churchill is standing behind Chamberlain
+        imageUrl: /assets/winston-churchill-chamberlains-war-cabinet-1939.jpg
+      - imageTitle: Churchill and Chamberlain together in 1939; Chamberlain was to bring Churchill into his war cabinet only to be replaced by Churchill in 1940
+        imageUrl: /assets/winston-churchill-and-chamberlain-1939.jpg
   - textTitle: The Second World War
     text: >-
       ### Churchill did not have to wait long to become Prime Minister.